 A car accident in Philly or anywhere else can be painful and upsetting.
 These resources are here to help you sort out your legal issues so you can better cope with healing and moving on.
 Good luck!

-Get Free Legal Help with Your Philadelphia Car Accident Claim
+Get Legal Help with Your Philadelphia Car Accident Claim

 Car accidents can happen to anyone at anytime, especially in bustling cities like Philadelphia.
 Make sure you stop and exchange information with the other driver (or drivers) if you are involved in one.
 But while insurance companies typically handle these matters, sometimes it makes sense to hire your own attorney.
-Get started today by having a Philadelphia traffic law attorney evaluate your claim for free, with no obligation.
+Get started today by reaching out to a Pennsylvania traffic law attorney near you.

 Contact a qualified attorney.